Everything you need to know about Roe v Wade

 The US Supreme Court is expected to issue a ruling in a Mississippi case challenging a state law banning most abortions after 15 weeks of pregnancy, presenting a major challenge to the landmark precedent established in the 1973 ruling in Roe v Wade, which enshrined consititutional protections for the procedure.

 Dobbs v Jackson Women’s Health Organization marks the first major abortion rights challenge in front of the new conservative majority on the court with its three newest justices, all conservatives appointed by former president Donald Trump.
-The court heard oral arguments in the case on 1 December.
+The court heard oral arguments in the case on 1 December 2021 and on 2 May 2022 a leaked opinion suggested justices are prepared to overturn Roe.

 The Roe ruling effectively repealed laws that banned the procedure outright and sparked decades of religious and moral conflict over women’s bodies.